Kathie and Cousin Mandy IV - Making a New Friend

 Mandy would be going home in about three weeks, back to the city and her mother.
 Her mother, Kaitlin, is almost mended now from her fall, breaking her arm.
 When Mandy's mother is unable, her father knows, that only leaves his two stepdaughters to look after her.
 Although his relationship with them is well enough, he can see the jealousy at times they have for his and their mother's daughter.
 She is their sister, of course, but with too many years between them, a sisterly relationship just never formed.
 It was too bad but that was just the way things were.
 In fact, Kaitlin was, as it became clear after marriage, not the mothering type.
 Yet she loved her girls he knew, in her own way.
 She had more in common with her older daughters and that sometimes left Mandy feeling neglected, he knew, since her sisters did not want her included in much they were doing.
 They called her "the baby" when her father was not around.
 Yet he was well aware Mandy lacked much at home that she needed.

 This was why he gladly let Mandy stay with his brother' family in the south, where he grew up, as often as possible.
 She had a cousin Kathie who was Mandy's age.
 He could tell how much happier this made her and he knew himself what a good environment the country and farm life was.
 She seemed to be much happier at home now and although none of the rest of his family had an interest it gave Mandy and him many enjoyable conversations of this place he sometimes missed very much himself.
 He had grown up there and although wanting away from it in his youth he sometimes now had regrets.
-The conversations kept Mandy and him content and kept Mandy from missing Kathie and the farm not so bad when she was home.
+The conversations kept Mandy and her father content and kept Mandy from missing Kathie and the farm so bad when she was home.